awholemystery/AnimeRadio/README.md

   <img src="https://cdn.discordapp.com/attachments/804065774636499006/809495624901984346/thumb-1920-695678.png" />
 </p>

-# EmiRadio is a discord bot wich allows you to listen radio stations
+# AnimeRadio is a discord bot wich allows you to listen radio stations
 Made with heart and discord.js and some rice

 # Command List:
-EmiRadio has multiple prefixes, `+`, `emilia` and by mention.
+AnimeRadio has multiple prefixes, `+`, `emilia` and by mention.

 * `help`
 Displays the help message